l3andoer/Python-projects/README.md

 # Adrian's Snake Game

-A classic Snake game built with Python and Pygame.
+Classic Snake game built with Python and Pygame.
 Eat the fruit, grow the snake, and try not to crash!

 ---